tortious/dotfiles-17/README.md

 Afterwards, make sure you take care of the little things, like setting JAVA_HOME in a .zshrc.local or env override.
 Also might make this automagical.

+For a basic get running with the full enchilada, simply clone the directory wherever your heart desires, and run

+    ./scripts/bootstrap.sh

+That will link up all the appropriate symlinks for every module, as well as make use of zgen_bootstrap's base zshrc.symlink, ensuring first load links to all of the included modules.
+For alternative usage, it is recommended to grab the excellent lightweight zshell plugin manager [zgen](https://github.com/tarjoilija/zgen) and independently `zgen load` the modules of interest.
+Also in progress is a chef-cookbook with defaults for kitchenplan.
+Link coming soon.